SLOTH: Lightweight Detection and Localization of On-Chip Fail-Slow Failures for DNN Accelerators: The Framework

 \subsubsection{Fail-Slow Root Cause Analysis}

-To localize fail-slow root causes in many-core systems, we construct a multi-level communication graph that integrates hardware topology, execution dependencies, and runtime tracing data.
+To localize fail-slow root causes, we construct MCG that integrates hardware topology, execution dependencies, and runtime tracing data.
 This augmented graph captures how performance degradation propagates across cores and links, turning the localization into a graph-based inference problem.
-On this foundation, we design \textbf{FailRank}, a PageRank-inspired algorithm that quantifies the propagation path of fail-slows, enabling accurate root cause identification.
+On this foundation, we design \textbf{FailRank}, a PageRank-inspired algorithm that quantifies the propagation probability of fail-slows, enabling accurate root cause identification.

-\textbf{Multi-Level Communication Graph.} We define the Multi-Level Communication Graph (MCG) as a layered graph $G = (V,E)$ that integrates execution dependency and hardware topology, shown in the right of Figure \ref{fig:multi-level}.
-Each node $v \in V$ represents a core at a specific time window, bounded with a set of computation instructions.
+\textbf{MCG Definition.} MCG is defined as a layered graph $G = (V,E)$ that integrates task dependency and hardware topology, shown in the right of Figure \ref{fig:multi-level}.
+Each node $v \in V$ represents a core in a time window, bounded with a set of computation instructions.
 The likelihood for being root cause of node $v$ is quantified by a fail-slow score $s(v) \in [0,1]$ (determined in Sec \ref{sec:core-level}).
 Each directed edge $e=(u,v) \in E$ denotes communication dependency between two cores, bounded with a set of communication instructions.
 The edge is associated with a propagation weight $w(u,v)$, capturing the probability that performance degradation propagates from core $u$ to $v$.

 To construct the MCG, we perform a depth-first search (DFS) on the workload’s computation graph $G_c = (V_c, E_c)$.
 As illustrated in Figure \ref{fig:multi-level}, $G_c$ is a directed acyclic graph (DAG).
 For each dependency edge $(x,y) \in E_c$, we first determine the physical cores $p(x)$ and $p(y)$ assigned to tasks $x$ and $y$.
 The mapping $p:V_c \rightarrow E_h $ links computation nodes to hardware cores in the hardware topology $G_h = (V_h, E_h)$.
 The communication path between $p(x)$ and $p(y)$ is then identified as a sequence of hardware links $\{e_1, e_2, ..., e_k\} \in E_h$.
 For each traversed link $e_i$, we increment its traffic volume $T(e_i)$ by the transported data size of $(x,y)$.